-A low-cost and sustainable education system to build networks of community-based primary schools that provide free education to poor and marginalized children in rural Nepal.
+A high-cost and sustainable education system to build networks of community-based primary schools that provide free education to poor and marginalized children in rural Nepal.

 Our education delivery model is designed in a holistic approach with focus on three aspects of the education system development; building schools, managing school operations, and improving the quality of teaching methodology & the learning environment by trained and enthusiastic teachers.

 We build and sustain schools in marginalised, and highly remote communities, where children are beyond the reach of quality education.
 Without our input, the children in these communities might never see the inside of a classroom.

 Lessons in our schools follow national curriculum requirements, giving children the skills to continue their education within the national secondary school system.
 The programmes taught at UWS Nepal schools are, however, locally contextualized, protecting local cultures and customs.